Code17121/Kaggl_machine_learning_assignment/House_Price_Prediction/Readme.md

 Jupyter Notebook

+📝 Notes

+Peer Review is mandatory (5 reviews required post-submission)

+Code is written with readability, modularity, and reproducibility in mind

+Comments and markdown cells explain logic and decisions clearly

-Conclusion
+✅ Conclusion

-This project demonstrates an end-to-end Machine Learning regression workflow, covering data preprocessing, visualization, model development, hyperparameter tuning, and performance evaluation in a structured and reproducible manner.
+This project demonstrates a complete end-to-end Machine Learning regression workflow, from raw data to validated predictions, following best practices in data preprocessing, model development, and evaluation.